mattfelten/front-end-questions/README.md

 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 * What are the pros and cons of using Promises instead of callbacks?
 * What tools would you use to test your code's functionality?

+#### Design Systems
+* What does your design process look like when creating new components for a design system?
+* How can you monitor your components live in production?
+* How do you test functional components?
+Visual components?
+* What does “maintainable” and “legible” CSS look like in a component library?
+* How do we communicate component changes internally?
+Externally?
+* What is the right balance between customization and control?